ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ### Methods to complete futures

-The _CompletableFuture_ class has methods for completing futures, which means for transferring incomplete futures to one of the completed states: normal completion, exceptional completion, and cancellation.
+The _CompletableFuture_ class has methods for completing futures, which means transferring incomplete futures to one of the completed states: normal completion, exceptional completion, and cancellation.

 Summary of methods to complete futures